catlukemich/VoskKeyboardProxy/readme.md

 In order to start dictating press control key (left or right) and speak to the microphone.
 After you have finished dictating release the control key on the keyboard - the dictated text will get sent to the operating system, acting the same way as if real keyboard keys were pressed.

-:warning: If the text doesn't appear try releasing the control key later.
+:warning: If the text doesn't appear try releasing the control key a little bit later.

 ## Smaller features